 Many of them, after a lifetime of accumulating unprecedented sums of money, came to be philanthropists, donating much of their wealth to charitable causes.
 One may speculate on their inner motivations, but certainly their charity carried the implicit message that society’s production of robber barons may, in the end, be beneficial.
 Certainly none of the charitable projects was specifically aimed at creating a society that would no longer give birth to wealthy industrialists.
 We find, however, one remarkable exception: Leland Stanford.

 Leland Stanford was one of the “Big Four” — the owners of the Central Pacific Railroad, and by mid-century he had amassed a fortune of many millions of dollars.
 When one spoke of a “Robber Baron” in the 1880s, Leland Stanford would be among the first names to come to mind.
-Yet during the final decade of his life, Leland Stanford had come to the conclusion that American society would in the future be better off if it did not create more tycoons such as himself; that the industries of American should come to be owned and managed cooperatively by their very workers, and the division between capitalist and laborer disappear.
+Yet during the final decade of his life, Leland Stanford had come to the conclusion that American society would in the future be better off if it did not create more tycoons such as himself; that the industries of American should instead come to be owned and managed cooperatively by their very workers, and the division between capitalist and laborer disappear.
 This, as Stanford saw it, would be a fulfillment of the dream of American democracy.

 This idea did not originate with Leland Stanford.
 In the 1880s, the vision of a cooperative commonwealth—a system of worker-owned cooperatives—moved from the margins of politics to form the core of a mass political movement in the United States, the Populists, which was at its zenith.
 And Leland Stanford, citing his personal experience and applying his most forceful arguments, became a champion of the vision.